U of T smoke-free policy: frequently asked questions

 For purposes of this policy, the word “smoking” includes the following: smoking or holding lighted tobacco or cannabis, and use of an electronic cigarette or other vaping device.
 Where smoking is a feature of Indigenous ceremonial activities, the policy will accommodate such uses in accordance with applicable law.
 This policy is subject to the duty to accommodate persons with disabilities in accordance with the Human Rights Code of Ontario.

-This policy applies to all individuals present on University of Toronto property at any time and for any purposes, including employees, students, contractors, volunteers and visitors.
+This policy applies to all individuals present on University of Toronto property at any time and for any purposes, including employees, faculty, students, contractors, volunteers and visitors.

 This policy applies to all property owned by U of T, including but not limited to the St. George, Mississauga and Scarborough campuses.